quercia-dev/birdclef2025/README.md

 ## Semi-supervised Learning

-Given the vast amounts of unlabelled audio recordings that were also present in the dataset, we attempted to use semi-supervised learning to improve the model: we first added labels to the soundscape recordings using our best performing model, before continuing to train the model on the newly generated labels.
+Given the vast amounts of unlabeled audio recordings that were also present in the dataset, we attempted to use semi-supervised learning to improve the model: we first added labels to the soundscape recordings using our best performing model, before continuing to train the model on the newly generated labels.
 We hoped that the additional training might provide the model with more information on the distribution of the dataset, potentially improving the model’s performance.

 As an additional note, we also ran the "naive" EfficientNet implementation, comparing the labelling of the two using a confusion matrix: we observed prominent vertical and horizontal streaks in the confusion matrix.
 This was consistent with our expectations: as the old model was biased and somewhat overfitted, we could identify in vertical lines labels that were clumped by the naive implementation but differentiated in the new model, and the opposite in the horizontal lines: uncertain labellings which belonged to a single class according to the newer model, with successively poorer performance in later epochs.